addyosmani/backbone-fundamentals/index.md

 Now we've gone far enough without checking that things work as they should.

-If you are following along open up index.html.
-You will see few errors in the console (ignore it for the moment, we will address that in following section).
+If you are following along open up index.html and, if everything's going to plan, you shouldn't see any errors in the console.
 The todo list will be blank (we haven't created any todos yet), and the todo-list won't work through our slick interface, as we haven't yet hooked it up fully.
 However, we can create a Todo from the console.

 Type in: `window.app.Todos.create({ title: 'My first Todo item'});` and hit return.